Bonus material: Download Marketing Positioning Checklist.

 FullFunnel.io’s marketing positioning is full-funnel marketing (horizontal) for B2B tech and service businesses with complex and long sales cycles (vertical).
 While we could also help other types of B2B businesses, we focus solely on this niche.

-For insider tips, tune in this short interview with the founder, Andrei Zinkevich:
+For insider tips, tune in to this short interview with the founder, Andrei Zinkevich:

 B2B service example #3 with insider tips: